rackerlabs/technical-blog/_posts/2019-06-19-Microsoft-SQL-Server-database-compatibility-levels.md

 Now, when you migrate from one version to another, you should do a full regression test to understand the change in performance.
 Sometimes, a query performs better with the old compatibility level even after migration.
-However, in other cases it could be the opposite, so make sure to do a full regression testing.
+However, in other cases, it could be the opposite, so make sure to do a full regression testing.

 Since SQL Server 2014, any database running at compatibility level 120 or above